top of page

 From rough ideas to sketched out concepts: pages from the visual journal

 Not every idea is born perfect.
 A visual journal gives me a place to test, play and refine without pressure.
-Now, a journal sounds quite formal and quite beautiful.
-This is neither of those things.
-Its a sketchbook (or a few sketchbooks), full of scribbles and new ideas that come to mind.
-A creative brain dump.
+I like to keep a portable sketchbook in my bag, I tend to use a hardback sketchbook like this one, it's full of scribbles and new ideas that come to mind whilst on the go.
+At home in my studio I like to work on something larger, my favourite sketchbook is the Daler Rowney Mixed Media Spiral, the best paper for a creative brain dump in any medium.
+Talking of mediums sketches can really be in any form, I'm a huge fan of fine liner for smaller sketches and a soft pencil when working in a larger format.
 Sometimes what starts as a five-minute doodle turns into a concept for a client’s print or illustration.
-Concepts can then make their way out of the journal and into painted or digital creations.
-Even if an idea doesn't make it out of the journal, and its purely a scribble exercise it’s this kind of regular creative “fitness” that helps me show up with fresh, confident ideas when your project needs it.
+Concepts can then make their way out of a journal and into painted or digital creations.
+Even if an idea doesn't make it out of the journal, and its purely a scribble exercise it’s this kind of regular creative “fitness” that helps me show up with fresh, confident ideas to a new project.

 3. I Visit Exhibitions, Galleries and Print Fairs